Lead Service Line Replacement Funding Program

 Eligible Entities

-Community water systems and nonprofit noncommunity water systems.
+Community water systems and non-profit non-community water systems.

 Funding Eligibility

 Water systems serving disadvantaged communities are eligible to receive up to 100% principal forgiveness.
 Water systems serving non-disadvantaged communities are eligible to receive loan at zero percent (0%) interest rate.
+Loan funding agreements to non-disadvantaged community water systems may include the possibility of PF for work done in a disadvantaged community within the service area, depending on the demand for funding.

 Project Eligibility